angular-buch/book-monkey2-api/README.md

 # Usage

-The server is written in [restify](http://restify.com/).
+The server is written on top of [restify](http://restify.com/).
 It provides CRUD operations over books.
 The data is stored in the file system (via [simple-node-db](https://www.npmjs.com/package/simple-node-db)).

 ## Shared server